Skip to content

 To report a security vulnerability, please file a Private Security Report.

-Ella Core implements 5G-AKA (Authentication and Key Agreement) for secure, mutual authentication between the subscriber's device and the network.
+Ella Core implements 5G-AKA (5G) and EPS-AKA (4G) (Authentication and Key Agreement) for secure, mutual authentication between the subscriber's device and the network.

 The subscriber's Universal Subscriber Identity Module (USIM) stores the identity and credentials required for authentication: